Design a Live Stream Landing Page

 Your invitations to in-person events always included the address of your event venue.
 For virtual events, think of the landing page as the location where your guests will attend the event.
-Instead of a physical address, your virtual gala landing page will have a unique URL.
+Instead of a physical address, your live stream landing page will have a unique URL.
 The landing page can be a page on your website, an external page, or even a page on your giving platform.

 There are six essential elements to include in your landing page design.

-At the top of your livestream landing page, place a graphic element called a banner.
+At the top of your live stream landing page, place a graphic element called a banner.
 Use this area for your event branding.
 You want to make it clear that your event guests have reached the right place.
 Include the event name, date, time, and time zone.
 The banner is a great area to place your beautiful event logo, too.

 Call to Action Buttons